Virtual Office Australia | Sydney CBD, ABN-Ready Address

 Australian Subsidiary (Pty Ltd)

-An Australian subsidiary company requires both a registered office address and at least one resident director.
+An Australian subsidiary company requires both a statutory ASIC address and at least one resident director.
 Our virtual office service is commonly bundled with resident director appointment, providing the two core requirements for foreign-owned subsidiaries in a single package.
-The registered office address must be staffed during business hours under Section 142.
+The address must be staffed during business hours under Section 142.

 Foreign Company Branch (ARBN)

-A foreign company registered as an Australian branch requires a registered office address and a local agent.
-Our virtual office address satisfies the registered office requirement, and our local agent service fulfils the Section 601CF obligation.
+A foreign company registered as an Australian branch requires a statutory ASIC address and a local agent.
+Our virtual office address satisfies that requirement, and our local agent service fulfils the Section 601CF obligation.
 Many foreign companies operating through a branch structure combine both services for administrative efficiency.

 Non-Resident Entities with ABN